Ondertrouw: Origin and development

 This ancient custom is similar to the publication of banns of marriage, but it is a civil process not an ecclesiastical one.
 (Ondertrouw does not refer to the banns.
 The Dutch phrase for "banns" is kerkelijke huwelijksaankondiging.)
 Ondertrouw existed before the Reformation and was continued afterwards.
 Ondertrouw has survived into modern times and exists today as a pre-marriage legal requirement in both the Netherlands and Belgium.
-In both countries civil marriage is compulsory and couples intending to marry register the ondertrouw beforehand at the civil registry (Burgerlijke Stand).
+In both countries civil marriage is compulsory and couples intending to marry register their ondertrouw beforehand at the civil registry (Burgerlijke Stand).
 Ondertrouw is now analogous to the process of applying for a marriage licence.
 Sometimes it is referred to as notice of intention to marry (huwelijksaangifte).

 Ondertrouw should not be confused with the reading of the banns, engagement or betrothal.
 The word ondertrouw itself has no English equivalent.
 A common phrase used in this context is "in ondertrouw gaan".
 A similar phrase used in the 18th century Netherlands was "in ondertrouw opgenomen".
 Both phrases mean "to enter into ondertrouw".